Chicago ACT! USER GROUP

 Tips and Techniques from Open Forum

-events in ACT!'s calendar, and transferring documents back and forth between ACT!'s word processor and
+scheduling events in ACT!'s calendar, and transferring documents back and forth between ACT!'s word processor

 database.